Unknownplaylist/Kaltura-Downloader-Extension/README.md

 - Select load unpacked
 - Select the extracted Kaltura-Download-Toggle-main file
 - Reload and the extension will be on the extension menu
-  - Watch this video if still unsure how to load extension
+  - Watch this video if still unsure how to load the extension
   - https://www.youtube.com/watch?v=oswjtLwCUqg
 - Toggle it on/off as needed (default is off)
 - When on, play the video and it will start downloading the video